Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

-\textbf{Encoder block} The encoder contains $36$ blocks.
+\textbf{Encoder block.} The encoder contains $n_{block}=36$ blocks.
 Each block mainly consists of an attention module and a feed-forward neural network.
-As for the attention module, masked multi-head self-attention (MMHA) is adopted in our work, which enables information to be projected into matrices in different ways, thereby enhancing the expressive capacity of the model.
+As for the attention module, masked multi-heads self-attention (MMHSA) is adopted in our work, which enables information to be projected into matrices in different ways, thereby enhancing the expressive capacity of the model.
 The computation process of the attention module is as follows:

-where $Q_{i}=W^Q x_i, K_{i}=W^{K}x_{i}, V_{i}=W^{V}x_{i} $ represent queries, keys and values of the $i$-th attention head respectively.
-Then, concatenate the outputs of all the heads and apply a linear transformation to obtain the final multi-head attention output:
+In each encoder block, there is $H=d_{model}/64=32$ heads. $W_{ji}^Q, W_{ji}^{K}, W_{ji}^{V}$ represent learnable query, key, and value parameters of $i$-th attention head and $j$-th encoder block, respectively, and $mask$ is a lower triangular standard matrix.

-where $x_i$ represents the hybrid embedding output or the output of the previous encoder block, and $H^{\prime}$ is the output of the attention module.
-In MMHA block, $W^{Q}$, $W^{K}$, $W^{V}$ and $W^{H}$ are learnable parameters.

-The feed-forward network (\textbf{FFN}) that composed of two dense layers is connected to each attention module.
-In order to get better results, we employ the residual connection, which helps reduce the vanishing gradient problem.
+where $x_j$ represents the hybrid embedding or the output of the previous encoder block.
+The feed-forward network (\textbf{FFN}) is composed of two dense layers and is connected to each attention module.